datajerk/apple3rtr/README.md

 No mystery here, but there are some applications that require a numeric keypad.
 E.g. Draw ON ///.

-The following has been tested with OS/X MESS:
+The following has been tested with OSX MESS:

 - Belkin YourType Bluetooth Wireless Keypad:
   (<http://www.belkin.com/us/p/P-F8T067/>)